-The best cloud log management services makes it simpler and easier to monitor, process, analyze, and visualize logs via the cloud in a manageable way.
+The best cloud log management services allows you to monitor, process, analyze, and visualize logs via the cloud in a simple and manageable way.

 This is important, as managing log events can be a challenge with cloud computing services for a number of reasons.
 Firstly, there is the sheer volume of data points but also complicating matters are the number of applications involved, plus reverse engineering identified errors to their source for correction.